The Identity Problem in the special affine group of $\mathbb{Z}^2$: Virtual solvability

-\subsection{$G$ is generated by a shear $A$}
+\subsection{$H$ is generated by a shear $A$}

-If $A$ is a shear, the main idea in this case is that the semigroup generated by $\mG$ can be embedded as a sub-semigroup of the \emph{Heisenberg group}:
+If $A$ is a shear, the main idea in this case is that the semigroup generated by $\mG$ can be embedded as a subsemigroup of the \emph{Heisenberg group}:

 Since $A$ is a shear, it is triangularizable over $\Q$.
-Since $A_1, \ldots, A_K$ all commute, they all have the same eigenvalue one, and are simultaneously triangularizable.
+Since $A_1, \ldots, A_K$ are all powers of $A$, they all have eigenvalue one and share the same 1-dimensional invariant subspace, and are therefore simultaneously triangularizable.
 Let $P$ be a matrix (with entries in $\Q$) such that $P^{-1} A_i P$ are all of the form $